agiledev-students-spring2025/1-proposal-proposal/README.md

 ### 🥦 Food Item Management
 - Users can add items to their digital inventory by **uploading photos** of the food or **receipts**. 📸🧾
 - The system will use **image recognition** to identify items and automatically input relevant details.
-- If the uploaded image is an **actual picture of the food**, the system may **detect its best-by date** by analyzing color, texture, and surface conditions to assess freshness. 🍎🥩
+- If the uploaded image is an actual picture of the food, the system may **detect its best-by date** by analyzing color, texture, and surface conditions to assess freshness. 🍎🥩
-- If lighting or food quality is insufficient for analysis, or if the image is a **receipt**, the system may:
+- If lighting or food quality is insufficient for analysis, or if the image is a receipt, the system may:
   - Extract **printed best-by dates** from packaging. 🏷️
   - Suggest **best-by dates** based on data from food sellers or standard storage guidelines. 📅
 - Users can view refrigerator contents remotely without opening the door, reducing **energy waste** and maintaining optimal **temperature levels**. ❄️🔋